Txuritan/Txuritan.github.io/stories/alla-and-taeh/ch-1.md

 layout: chapter
 disqus: alla-and-taeh-ch-1
 story-name: Alla and Taeh
-story-summory: A loli cat and a fox scientist, what could go wrong?
+story-summary: A loli cat and a fox scientist, what could go wrong?
 prev:
 next: ch-2
 ---